Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Introduction

 \section{Introduction}

-This paper aims to develop an approach to construct formal models of distributed systems with many interacting components by composing individual models of these components without sacrificing component properties.

-Formal models are essential to the specification and analysis of information systems.
-A precise semantics of such models helps to prove various important properties concerning the smooth operation and reliability of information systems.
-Different classes of Petri nets \citep{Reisig13} are widely recognized as one of the most convenient formalisms applied to model and analyze the behavior of complex distributed systems.
+Formal models are essential for the specification and analysis of a distributed information system behavior.
+The precise semantics of such models helps to prove various important properties, which concern reliability and smooth operation of information systems. \emph{Petri nets} \cite{Reisig13} are widely recognized as one of the most convenient formalisms for modeling and analyzing the behavior of complex distributed systems.

-A modern information system includes several \emph{components}, \emph{agents}, or \emph{services} interacting with each other according to a specification.
-It is rather hard to use a ``monolithic'' model, having an unclear structure, to establish properties of a system with multiple communicating components. \emph{Compositional} modeling approaches come to the aid of this problem.
-A system model is then obtained from a composition of individual component models concerning their interaction requirements.

-The crucial point in a compositional approach is whether a composition of models yields correct results and preserves behavioral properties of interacting components.
-The following example shows that unregulated interactions of correct Petri net components can easily result in failures of different kinds.
-Fig. \ref{fig:intro1} shows two Petri net components $N_1$ and $N_2$.
-They both \emph{terminate properly}, i.e., within each component, it is possible to reach its final state $f_1$ ($f_2$) from any reachable state, including its initial state $s_1$ ($s_2$).